-This beautiful Rolls Royce Silver Shadow Mulliner Park Ward 2-door Saloon was sold new to a Belgian Gentleman driver The car is totally original, with a beautiful original colour combination Seychelles Blue / Grey leather interior.
-This example is one of the only 580 Silver Shadow MPW 2-door Saloons built.
-It is LHD, which is quiet rare for a Rolls Royce Silver Shadow Mulliner Park Ward 2-door Saloon.
+This beautiful Rolls Royce Silver Shadow Mulliner Park Ward Two-door Saloon was sold new to a Belgian Gentleman driver The car is totally original, with a beautiful original colour combination Seychelles Blue / Grey leather interior.
+This example is one of the only 580 Silver Shadow MPW Two-door Saloon built.
+It is LHD, which is quiet rare for a Rolls Royce Silver Shadow Mulliner Park Ward Two-door Saloon.
 The car comes with its Swedish papers and original service book.

 • Year: 1970

 First owned by Anténor Patiño, heir of Simon Patiño’s, one of the kings of tin in early 20th century Sold new in France Only 4 previous owners LHD Exceptional mechanical and cosmetical condition